 After the end of the conflict, the tower was repaired between September and December of 1866.
 The lighthouse received a new fourth-order Fresnel lens, which was first lit by Keeper David Kennedy on January 8, 1867 (Lens removed in Nov.
 2014 for preservation).
 In 1883, the tower was extended an additional ten feet, raising its focal plane.
 During this subsequent rebuild, the tower was heightened to its present focal plane of 82 feet above sea level, and the original lighting apparatus was restored.

 Charles Fine served as keeper from 1892 to 1904, when he was succeeded by his wife, Sarah.
 One of the Fine's daughters was born, and raised at the lighthouse and eventually married J.Y.
 Gresham, a keeper at the lighthouse.
 Gresham would serve more years at the lighthouse than any other keeper.
 The Gresham children were raised in relative isolation at the lighthouse, and a private schoolteacher lived with the family to provide a formal education.
 One teacher, E.W.
 Roberts from Mississippi, became enamored with one of the Gresham daughters and eventually married her when she turned twenty-three.
-Another of the daughters (Nellie) became interested in a fisherman (Jesse Bishop) from St. Marks, who frequented the waters near the lighthouse.
+Another of the daughters (Eula) became interested in a fisherman (Jesse Bishop) from St. Marks, who frequented the waters near the lighthouse.
 Knowing her father would not approve of the relationship, the daughter met the fisherman in secret and eventually eloped with him.
 Their marriage ended sadly in divorce, just as keeper Gresham predicted it would.

 During the Gresham's service, the area around the lighthouse was incorporated into the St. Marks National Wildlife Refuge.
 The refuge encompasses some 68,000 acres, which serve as wintering habitat for migratory birds.
 The Gresham's continued to serve at the lighthouse after the Coast Guard assumed responsibility for the nation's lighthouses in 1939.